 Does gastric balloon rupture?

 The intragastric balloon does not have to rupture risk but it can leak.
 This balloon is inflated with blue liquid to detect any leakage.
 When there is any leakage, the patient’s urine will turn green.
 This way, it is easier to detect any leakage.
 When this happens, you need to contact your doctor as balloon location and volume need to be checked.

 Do non-surgical operations guarantee weight loss?

 Gastric By-Pass: Certain part of the stomach is bypassed.
-This way, half of the intestines are used for digestion and stomach volume is decreased.
-This method is limiting and enzyme decreasing method.
-It can be applied in 3 methods including closed, open and robotic.
+This way, half of the intestines are used for digestion, and stomach volume is decreased.
+This method is a limiting and enzyme decreasing method.
+It can be applied in 3 methods closed, open, and robotic.
 However, since open operations leave a large scar, this method is rarely preferred.

-Silicon Gastric Band: This is also known as stomach staple.
+Silicon Gastric Band: This is also known as a stomach staple.
 This method is applied to a patient with at least 40 kg or more than their ideal weight.
 The main difference from other operations is that there is no need to dissect and remove the stomach.
-Silicon band is placed around the stomach to leave 15-20 cc gap on the top part of the stomach.
+A silicone band is placed around the stomach to leave a 15-20 cc gap on the top part of the stomach.
 A tunnel is created to prevent this band to slip.
-Diet and exercise program must be followed after this operation.
+Diet and exercise programs must be followed after this operation.

 Is sleeve gastrectomy risky?

-How is fat distributed in man and woman?
+How is the Fat distributed in men and women?